CodeScop/Oge-Mai-Field-Guide/allresources.md

 - **Source:** DESERT EXPEDITION: Dig Battle: Kapir (800 words for 1)
 - **Sell price:** 25 Coins (don't sell unless you have >15)
 - **Used for:**
+  - DESERT
+    - RLab Quest: Testing the Valley (2)
-  - DESERT EXPEDITION Ruins Quest: Tunnel Locked On (3)
+    - Ruins Quest: Tunnel Locked On (3)
   - DUST DFO Quest: Main Quest 8/Bound Up In (10)

 ### Leaf Boots